-This will be a full 2-day workshop covering all aspects of doing qualitative analysis of video and audio data with Transana.
+This will be a full 2-day workshop covering all aspects of doing qualitative analysis of video, audio, and still image data with Transana.
 The workshop will be conducted by David Woods, Transana's lead developer.

 This workshop is appropriate for beginning and intermediate Transana users.

 For more information on this workshop, please see the Workshop description.

 Please contact David if you'd like to host a Transana Training Workshop, either privately or open to the public.
 If you would like to open your session to the broader Transana community, I will be happy to post information about it on this page, as well as sending an e-mail to the Transana mailing list.

 Training Workshops by David Woods, Transana's Developer

 The training workshops we conducts are highly interactive and provide ample opportunity for hands-on practice.
 It is therefore essential that each participant have a computer during the workshop.
 We will provide a training data set, although we also encourage participants to bring their own video or audio files, in a Transana-friendly format, to work on.

 Training workshops typically run two days.
 In our experience, one day is not sufficient to cover Transana adequately, while two days allows for ample practice of all basic skills and an introduction to more advanced topics.